What is a Live Source?

 3. Select the type of live source

-There are two types:
+There are three types:

 -

-NOTE: you must use an https URL.
+NOTE: you must use an https URL as a playlist manifest.

 4. Add the input settings